 Denise Gay DDS, MDS is a Board Certified Periodontist, a Diplomate of the American Board of Periodontology.
 Dr. Gay attended Georgetown University as an undergraduate where she received her Bachelor of Science degree in Biology.
-She received her Doctor of Dental Surgery degree at New York University School of Dentistry.
+She received her Doctor of Dental Surgery degree at New York University College of Dentistry, graduating with honors.
 After graduating from NYU she attended periodontal residency at the University of Tennessee Health Science Center where she received her Certificate in Periodontology and a Masters of Dental Science.

 While a resident at the University of Tennessee, Dr. Gay was awarded first place in the Southern Academy of Periodontology’s Billy M. Pennel Graduate Student Research Award Competition for her research concerning the role of inflammation in periodontal disease.
 Her research was subsequently published in the Journal of Periodontology in 2007.